zachshallbetter/LlamaHome/docs/FAQ.md

 ### What is LlamaHome?

-LlamaHome is a comprehensive environment for running, training, and optimizing Llama models.
-It combines the best features of llama-recipes and H2O optimization to provide a powerful and efficient platform for working with Llama models.
+LlamaHome is a comprehensive environment for training and fine-tuning large language models.
+The system focuses on efficient resource utilization, robust monitoring, and flexible configuration options.

 ### What are the key features?

-- 🚀 Optimized Llama model inference
+- 🚀 Efficient training pipeline with distributed support
-- 🔄 Efficient context window management
+- 📊 Advanced monitoring and metrics tracking
-- 💾 Smart caching and resource management
+- 💾 Smart caching system with multiple backends
-- 🎯 High-performance training pipeline
+- 🔄 Checkpoint management with safetensors support
-- 🔧 Advanced configuration system
+- 📈 Dynamic batch sizing and memory optimization
-- 📊 Comprehensive monitoring
+- 🛠️ Modular architecture with clean separation of concerns

 ### Which Python versions are supported?

 LlamaHome requires Python 3.11.
-Python 3.13 is not yet supported, and Python 3.12 support is experimental.
+Python 3.13 is not yet supported.

 ## Installation